deskvillage/dannychadburn.github.io/headline-copy.md

 ### Guided by SEO, but never blinded by it

 Google is a clever little fella; certainly a lot more intelligent than it used to be.
-With semantic search, cramming keywords into your page titles and H1 tags is no longer a necessity, and most SEO experts I talk to actively warn against.
+With semantic search, cramming keywords into your page titles and H1 tags is no longer a necessity and a practice most SEO experts I talk to actively warn against.

 That means much more flexibility in what to write to attract attention.
 I still pay heed to search best practices, stretching the boundaries of creativity to make sure it resonates with people as well as crawlers.

+Need some more convincing before [making contact](/contact)?
 Take a look at some [samples of my work](/about).